About Safe Seafood

 Spice Crusted Salmon

-I found this recipe in Healing Foods: Cooking for Celiacs, Colitis, Crohn’s and IBS by Sandra Ramacher.
-Even if you don’t have digestive disorders, I highly recommend this cookbook.
+We found this recipe in Healing Foods: Cooking for Celiacs, Colitis, Crohn’s and IBS by Sandra Ramacher.
+Even if you don’t have digestive disorders, we highly recommend this cookbook.
 It has some amazing recipes.
-I’ve tried at least three of them so far and they’ve all been winners.

 - 1½ tablespoons whole dried coriander seeds*